Do you care what other people think about you?

 I think we all do, to different extents.

 And the more we care, the worse off we are for it.

-Most of us are severely underachieving in life, because we’re worried about fitting in and looking good.
-We all want to find our own version of greatness and fulfillment — we want to be true to ourselves — but a lot of us are held back by other people.
+Most of us are severely underachieving in life because we’re worried about other people’s opinions.
+Instead of trying to live our own lives, we become self-conscious and worry more about fitting in and looking good.
+We all want to find our own version of greatness and fulfillment — we want to be true to ourselves — but a lot of us are held back by the opinions of others.